money in peru

 The ATMs in Peru

-atm machines with money in peru
+atm money in peru

 As a tip, it is recommended that you use ATMs inside banks, stores, or malls.
 Street ATMs are a common point of theft and are not very safe.
 As we mentioned, credit cards are accepted in most businesses in Peru, and it is advisable to always carry a little cash.
 In local and smaller markets, the use of a credit card is not always seen.
 If you plan to buy traditional clothing in Peru, cash may be a good alternative.